Getting married in Australia

 Marriage in Australia is legally recognised in other countries and you will have the same legal rights and responsibilities.
 You do not need to be an Australian resident or citizen to be married here.
 I have created many marriage ceremonies for people who have come to Australia from overseas for their wedding.

-If you live outside Australia, your ceremony can be easily arranged through email, the postal service, and telephone calls.
+If you live outside Australia, your ceremony can be easily arranged through email, Skype or Zoom, the postal service, and telephone calls.
 Usually I would expect to have a couple of meetings and a rehearsal shortly after you have arrived, but I will be guided by your wishes.